It seems like nowadays that you don’t need any kind of plan to get a business up and running.

 A business plan is, as you could presume, a plan that outlines the strategies, goals, and background of a new business.

-It is often used to guide the founders towards success and objectives or for recieving funding.
+It is often used to guide the founders toward success and objectives or to receive funding.

-Investors will want to see that entrepreneurs interesting in receiving a loan or capital have a clear vision and road map towards success.
+Investors will want to see that entrepreneurs interested in receiving a loan or capital have a clear vision and road map toward success.

 The best part about business plans is that they are not the same for every company.